MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-replica/cluster-to-cluster-azure-cross-region.md

     - Create a Vnet-to-Vnet connection from second Virtual network gateway to first Virtual network gateway.
 Provide the same shared key as provided in the step above.

-10. On each cluster node, open port 59999 (Health Probe)
+10. On each cluster node, open port 59999 (Health Probe).

     Run the following command on each node: